-Assistance with technical problems is available from the campus Help Desk by dialing 4-TEK or extension 4835.
+Assistance with technical problems is available from the campus Help Desk by dialing 4835.
 Technicians can help resolve computer and software issues, printer and network problems as well as assisting with classroom technology, campus telephones and the campus cable TV system.
 Technical support is available daily when classes are in session.
 Messages will be returned promptly.
-This is the campus' first point of contact for resolving any technical problems.
+This is the campuses first point of contact for resolving any technical problems.

 CIS also repairs and refurbishes campus computers and administers the Faculty Notebook Program.
-Computer requests and upgrade issues should be forwarded to the CIS department through academic department chairs or division deans.
+Computer requests and upgrade issues should be forwarded to the CIS department through academic school deans.